 Scheduling your projects is a very efficient way of utilizing your Foxtrot and FoxBot licenses as it allows you to run the automation at a given time and recurringly.
 Also, this enables you to start the automation without any manual involvement, allowing you to also utilize the licenses outside of business hours.
 However, be aware that it is also quite advanced to schedule your projects, not because setting up the scheduling is complicated, but because it requires a lot from your projects in order for it to run flawlessly.
 If your projects are not mature for scheduling, the automation will not work properly as you risk issues such as jamming the queue of scheduled items.

-Generally speaking, there are two ways of scheduling your projects.
+Generally speaking, there are three ways of scheduling your projects.

 Your project needs to be mature for scheduling!

 Before selecting any of the two options, it is very important that your project is actually suitable for scheduling.
 Please make sure that your project fulfil these requirements:

 - In the beginning of the project, you have some actions to set the speed of the project and resize/minimize Foxtrot/FoxBot, like this